-During 2019 sexual violence and misconduct in U.K. universities was an issue which received higher levels of coverage than ever before.
-Through a combination of individual cases being reported and studies finding that more and more students are coming foward to disclose their experiences, the prevalence of sexual misconduct, assault and rape on universities campuses is finally beginning to be acknowledged.
+In 2019 sexual violence and misconduct in UK universities was an issue that received higher levels of coverage than ever before.
+Through a combination of individual cases being reported and studies finding that more and more students are coming forward to disclose their experiences, the prevalence of sexual misconduct, assault, and rape on universities campuses is finally beginning to be acknowledged.

 Universities themselves are also starting to see the issue as a much higher priority.
 In 2016 Universities UK published ‘Changing the Culture’, a report summarising the evidence of the need for the higher education sector to tackle sexual misconduct, as well as providing recommendations of what universities should do to address the problem.
 At the time Changing the Culture was published, some universities had already recognised sexual misconduct as an issue they needed to address, and more have come on board since then.
 Some are still at the very beginning of their journey, and even those who have done more have not adopted a ‘whole university’ approach.

 In 2019 AVA launched Combat Misconduct.
 This is a two-year project that – with input from Universities UK, the NUS, and a whole host of other amazing people and organisations working on this issue – will see us adapt our award-winning ‘whole schools approach’ to addressing domestic violence into a resource for universities to use.
 It will help them to develop a systematic, comprehensive response to sexual misconduct happening on campus.